-Proper IT support and service level agreements confirm your IT service provider or employee is in fact getting the job done, and properly, too.
-Agreements and verification leave little to no room for error or uncertainty, and make sure all systems are ready to go, no matter what kind of turbulence you’ve hit.
+Proper IT support and validation and service level agreements confirm your IT service provider or employee is in fact getting the job done, and properly, too.
+Agreements and verification leave little to no room for error or uncertainty and make sure all systems are ready to go, no matter what kind of turbulence you’ve hit.

 Crash & Burn: When Systems Aren’t Maintained